Carbonfund.org: Energy efficiency

 Carbonfund.org purchased carbon financial instruments from the now closed Chicago Climate Exchange and retired them.

 Impact

 Carbonfund.org Foundation offers offsets at $10.00 per metric ton.
 As of December 2019, the foundation was offsetting over 25 million metric tons of carbon dioxide emissions.

 In 2019 total revenue was $5,373,825 of which $1,578,599 was spent on carbon projects.
 Among the included carbon projects was the reduction of over 128,000 carbon offsets, with a total cost of $346,319.
 The organization's president, Eric Carlson, was paid $551,585.

 Major partnerships

 According to its website, Carbonfund.org Foundation has worked with over 2,000 small, medium, and large businesses since its inception, including Dell, Allstate, Orbitz, JetBlue, Budget Car Rental, LG, United States Environmental Protection Agency, Amtrak and Discovery Communications.

+Camp Quinebarge

+Carbonfund.org previously owned a traditional, co-ed, overnight summer camp—with an emphasis on nature/environmental education— in Carroll County, New Hampshire.
+Located on Lake Kanasatka, Camp Quinebarge was founded in 1936, and was purchased by Carbonfund.org in 2012.
+In April 2021, the camp was sold to its executive director.